-OT 10000 INTRODUCTION TO INTERPRETING THE OLD TESTAMENT
+INTRODUCTION TO INTERPRETING THE OLD TESTAMENT OT 10000 3 hrs.
 An introduction to the literature, history, and methods of interpreting the Old Testament.
 The course intends to assist the student in appropriating the biblical texts for the practice of ministry.

 OT 09501 TRAVEL SEMINAR TO ISRAEL 3 hrs.
 Through an intensive immersion experience, students will engage in contextual theology in Israel, with special attention to Old Testament history and theology.

-OT 03786

-PREACHING OLD TESTAMENT READINGS OF THE LECTIONARY

-This is a cross-listed course - please see WP 03786 for description.
+OT 03786 PREACHING OLD TESTAMENT READINGS 3 hrs.
+OF THE LECTIONARY This is a cross-listed course - please see WP 03786 for description.